labsyspharm/minerva-story-wiki/index.md

 ## Minerva Author

 Minerva Author is a javascript web application based on [Openseadragon](https://openseadragon.github.io/) that runs locally on your computer.
-Using a lightweight python (flask) backend, it opens an [OME TIFF](https://docs.openmicroscopy.org/ome-model/5.6.3/ome-tiff/) file in a viewer that allows the grouping of channels to render together with colors and ranges per channel.
-You can set the name of each channel as well as the name of the channel group.
+Using a lightweight python (flask) backend, it opens an [OME TIFF](https://docs.openmicroscopy.org/ome-model/5.6.3/ome-tiff/) file in a viewer that allows you to group channels to render together with colors and ranges per channel.
+You can set the name of each channel as well as the name of each channel group.

+Once you've set up renderable channel groups, you can begin to write the story.
+You can write a sequence of points in the story each with a name, a description, rectangular overlays, arrow overlays, and a specific view of a given channel group.
+Once you hit "save", the application will output a configuration file and tiled image pyramid compatible with Minerva Story.